-The Bank of America Shamrock Shuffle will continue to improve event sustainability efforts in 2019 by refining existing practices and integrating new initiatives.
+The Bank of America Shamrock Shuffle will continue to improve event sustainability efforts in 2024 by refining existing practices and integrating new initiatives.
 Incorporation of environmentally and socially responsible practices has become an important aspect of the planning, preparation, and execution of the Shamrock Shuffle.
 We would like to thank participants, spectators, sponsors and volunteers for helping us go green!

-- Paperless Packet Pick-up – The packet pick-up email can be presented on the screen of a mobile device or tablet instead of printing, saving thousands of sheets of paper from being used.
+- Paperless Packet Pick-up – The Packet Pick-up email can be presented on the screen of a mobile device or tablet instead of printing, saving thousands of sheets of paper from being used.

 Grant Park and Course

-- Eco-friendly portable toilet facilities – Paper products at over 600 portable restrooms rented for the event are made of 100% recycled content.
+- Eco-friendly portable toilet facilities – Paper products at over 400 portable restrooms rented for the event are made of 100% recycled content.

-- Closed loop course – The Bank of America Shamrock Shuffle 8K is a closed loop course, starting and finishing in Grant Park, eliminating unnecessary travel often required by point-to-point courses.
+- Closed loop course – The Bank of America Shamrock Shuffle is a closed loop course, starting and finishing in Grant Park, eliminating unnecessary travel often required by point-to-point courses.

 Beyond race weekend